-Blockchain, according to Capgemini’s analysis, may assist in decreasing supply chain risks by 50%.
-With the Blockchain Traceability solution, the supply chain management can keep track of all operations in real-time and predict any hazards.
+Blockchain, according to Capgemini's analysis, may assist in decreasing supply chain risks by 50%.
+With the Blockchain Traceability solution, the supply chain management can keep track of all operations in real time and predict any hazards.
 When information gets changed on the blockchain, it will have a time-stamped proof.
 It will make it easier to trace back data and discover the root cause of an issue.
 It will also give indisputable evidence of how the problems occurred.
-Furthermore, because the traceability information is inherently accessible, all stakeholders are encouraged to do their best to maintain operational efficiency and manage risks along the supply chain.
+Furthermore, because traceability information is inherently accessible, all stakeholders are encouraged to do their best to maintain operational efficiency and manage risks along the supply chain.

 Another incentive to engage in Blockchain traceability is to win the confidence and loyalty of customers to companies.
-Nowadays, customers’ primary worry before making a purchase is the safety of their health and the environment.
+Nowadays, customers' primary worry before making a purchase is the safety of their health and the environment.
 According to studies, 55% of customers want knowledge on how products affect their social lives, health, the environment, and other factors.
 70% of customers want brands to provide them with transparent information.
-In contrast, 94 percent of surveyed consumers agreed that they are loyal to a brand that promotes transparency, and 73 percent would pay a higher price for transparent items.
+In contrast, 94 percent of surveyed consumers agreed they are loyal to a brand that promotes transparency, and 73 percent would pay a higher price for transparent items.

 Companies can delight their consumers and win their trust and loyalty by boosting customers' faith in their products via Blockchain Traceability.

 Manufacturing firms may use blockchain technology to facilitate data sharing while improving accuracy and security across complex supply networks.
 Blockchain traceability may provide access to a permanent digital record of materials, components, parts, and other goods.
-As a result, it may assure rapid development in the production process’ end-to-end visibility.
+As a result, it may assure rapid development in the production process with end-to-end visibility.

 Every year, the weight of counterfeit goods costs the fashion sector a significant amount of money in terms of yearly sales.
 Fashion brands, on the other hand, are losing their market credibility.
-As a result, blockchain aids in monitoring the supply chain of the goods and builds a stronger foundation of confidence for customers.
+As a result, blockchain aids in monitoring the supply chain of goods and builds a stronger foundation of confidence for customers.
 Customers can see where their clothing comes from thanks to blockchain technology.

 Interested in exploring blockchain solutions for traceability in your business?
 Connect with our blockchain development experts for more information.